Vilnius Soviet of Workers Deputies: December 15, 1918: first session

-The soviet elected a nine-member presidium of the Vilna Soviet consisting of five communists, three Bundists and one Menshevik-Internationalist.
+The soviet elected a nine-member presidium of the Vilnius Soviet consisting of five communists, three Bundists and one Menshevik-Internationalist.
 The Communist Party was represented in the Presidium by Pranas Eidukevičius (chairman), Andriejus Novikovas also known as J. Vileiskis (deputy chairman), Iulius Shimeliovich (secretary, a former Bundist turned communist), Zigmas Angarietis, and E. Senkevičius.
 The three Bundists were Yankef Vaynshteyn (deputy chairman), Nisn Pups (secretary), and L. Novopoliantas, whilst the sole Menshevik-Internationalist was Edvardas Sokolovskis (deputy chairman).

-The meeting declared the Vilna Soviet as the sole governing authority of the city.
+The meeting declared the Vilnius Soviet as the sole governing authority of the city.
 The gathering declared the end of censorship, banned food exports out of the city, and issued controls on food prices.

-In late 1918, on the suggestion of the Central Committee of the Communist Party of Lithuania and Belorussia, three communists were named as commissars of the Vilna Soviet – Bonifacas Verbickas (Commissar for City Economy), K. Rimša (Commissar for Prisons) and J. Vileiskis (Commissar for Railways).
+In late 1918, on the suggestion of the Central Committee of the Communist Party of Lithuania and Belorussia, three communists were named as commissars of the Vilnius Soviet – Bonifacas Verbickas (Commissar for City Economy), K. Rimša (Commissar for Prisons) and J. Vileiskis (Commissar for Railways).
 The soviet attempted to organize militia to control the railway traffic, including German military trains.
 This resulted in arrests of 30 deputies of the soviet.

 December 22, 1918: second session

-On December 22, 1918, the second session of the Vilna Soviet was held.
+On December 22, 1918, the second session of the Vilnius Soviet was held.
 Non-communist groups proposed a motion which refused to cede power to the newly proclaimed Provisional Revolutionary Workers and Peasants Government of Lithuania headed by Vincas Mickevičius-Kapsukas.
-Instead, the governing power should belong to a Lithuanian congress of Soviets, and that the Executive Committee of the Vilna Soviet would govern until such congress could be called.
-The Vilna Soviet majority described the Provisional Revolutionary Government as an imposition by "Bolshevik commissars in Moscow".
+Instead, the governing power should belong to a Lithuanian congress of Soviets, and that the Executive Committee of the Vilnius Soviet would govern until such congress could be called.
+The Vilnius Soviet majority described the Provisional Revolutionary Government as an imposition by "Bolshevik commissars in Moscow".
 The communist faction rejected the motion, and refused to take part in the vote.

-Vilna Soviet adopted a resolution on political prisoners held at Lukiškės Prison: if the prisoners (including 30 deputies of the soviet) were not freed by December 23, 1918, workers would begin a political strike.
+Vilnius Soviet adopted a resolution on political prisoners held at Lukiškės Prison: if the prisoners (including 30 deputies of the soviet) were not freed by December 23, 1918, workers would begin a political strike.
 Since German authorities refused to comply, a general strike began on December 24, 1918.
 Electricity systems were shut down.
-By the evening of December 25, 1918, German authorities released the political prisoners and handed over the management of the prison to the Vilna Soviet.
+By the evening of December 25, 1918, German authorities released the political prisoners and handed over the management of the prison to the Vilnius Soviet.